 By diversifying your investments across various asset classes, you can potentially reduce the impact of market fluctuations on your overall portfolio performance.

 If you have a long investment horizon and a higher risk tolerance, you might allocate a larger portion of your portfolio to stocks.
-If you have a shorter time horizon or a lower risk tolerance, you might lean towards more conservative investments like bonds.
+If you have a shorter time horizon or a lower risk tolerance, you might lean towards more conservative investments such as bonds.

 For instance, if your portfolio only consisted of stocks, you could consider diversifying it as follows: 25% in international stocks, 25% in high-growth stocks, 25% in small-cap stocks, and 25% in value stocks.